Our Beliefs

 Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners—of whom I am the worst. *Timothy 1:15)

-If you’d like to see more of the story, we recommend you watch this short video.
+If you’d like to know more, we recommend you watch this short video.

 The Church